bplmaps/lmec-main-site/content/event/olmsted-s-boston-landscapes-trivia-night.md

 Trivia rounds will feature a geographic scavenger hunt using Atlascope, knowledge about Olmsted's projects, life, and more!

 Registration is encouraged but not required.
 You may participate individually or as a member of a team.
-This event will be held in person in the Newsfeed Café at the Central Library in Copley Square.
+This event will be held in person in the Newsfeed Café at the [Central Library](https://www.bpl.org/locations/3/) in Copley Square.

 Prizes of maps will be awarded to winning teams!

+This trivia series is in conjunction with our current environmental justice exhibition, [More or Less in Common: Environment and Justice in the Human Landscape]().